geostudy/geo-study.github.io/index.md

 Admins will be able to view and edit all user's spots as well as delete them once logged in.

 ### Step By Step
-* **Landing page**
-The official page lands on an infographic which allows users to create an account or login if they are a returning user.
+The * **Landing page** lands on an infographic which allows users to create an account or login if they are a returning user.
 The bottom three paragraphs provide a summary on our mission statement and the services we provide.
 ![Landing](images/landing.png)
 [View Page](http://geostudymhc3.meteorapp.com/#/)

-* **Login Page**
+The * **Login Page** allows returning users to login.
-Login in if you are a returning user.
 ![Login](images/login.png)
 [View Page](http://geostudymhc3.meteorapp.com/#/signin)

-* **Registration Page**
+The * **Registration Page** allows new users to create an account.
-Create an account if you are a new user.
 ![Registration](images/registration.PNG)
 [View Page](http://geostudymhc3.meteorapp.com/#/signup)

-* **Spots page**
-The spots page provides users with the current collection of spots provided by admin or users.
+The * **Spots page** provides users with the current collection of spots provided by admin or users.
 ![Mockup 5](images/spots.png)
 [View Page](http://geostudymhc3.meteorapp.com/#/spots)

-* **Add Spot page**
-The add spots page asks users for the name, image, address, and location of the study spot they would like to add.
+The * **Add Spot page** asks users for the name, image, address, and location of the study spot they would like to add.
 ![Mockup 6](images/add.png)
 [View Page](http://geostudymhc3.meteorapp.com/#/add)

-* **Edit Spot page**
-The edit spots page asks users for the information they would like to change about a spot.
+The * **Edit Spot page** asks users for the information they would like to change about a spot.
 ![Mockup 7](images/edit.png)
 [View Page](http://geostudymhc3.meteorapp.com/#/edit)